akondrahman/59115ASE/project/Report.md

 * We only considered the auxiliaries that were mentioned in Madachy’s book.
-The model itself is part of a larger model that included models for different sectors namely, testing, personnel allocation, and coding.
+The model itself is part of a larger model that included models for different sectors, namely testing, personnel allocation, and coding.
 * We assumed the connection between the detected part and the undetected part based on notations from Abdel-Hamid and Madnick [1].
 We assume that flow _ErrorEscapeRate_ contributes to the auxiliary _FractionEscapingErrors_, and flow _ReworkRate_ contributes to auxiliary _BadFixGenRate_.

 ## Implementation
 We conduct the discussion of this section in two sub-sections.
-The first sub-section provides the details on implementation of the IPMDFC. the next sub-section describes the implementation of DE, and how DE is integrated to the model.
+The first subsection provides the details on implementation of the IPMDFC.
+The next subsection describes the implementation of DE and how it is integrated to the model.

 ### Implementation of IPMDFC
 We implemented IPMDFC using the concepts of domain specific language.
 We used the object-oriented features of Python.
 We created classes for _Auxiliary_, _Flow_, and _Stock_ that inherit from the base class _ModelComponent_. _ModelComponent_ has two properties namely _curr_, and _name_. _Auxiliary_, _Flow_, and _Stock_ classes have setInput methods to set the values for the created objects.